rhodyprog4ds/BrownFall20/assignments/08-regression.md

 Examine the coefficients to try to interpret the results and explain what this regression model is doing.

 Try fitting the model only on one feature.
 Justify your choice of feature based on the results above.
 Plot this result.

-## For evaluate level 2:
+[Accept the assignment](https://classroom.github.com/a/RHbMBUNd) to create your submission repository

+__Part 2: Test Train Splits__

 _if you successfully completed this experiment in assignment 7, you don't need to repeat it, but it might be interesting to try_